 Let’s face the facts, it’s sometimes nice to have someone else cook a delicious meal for us.
 Going out and having dinner with loved ones is one of life’s greatest pleasures!
 Just because you’re keeping an eye on your calories doesn’t mean you can never eat out.
 Restaurants do, however, often serve large portions of high-calorie foods which can make dining out hard to stick to your healthy eating game plan.

 Guess what?
-You can still enjoy a night with friends without beating yourself up about it the next morning, and we’re here to show you how.
+You can still enjoy a night with friends without beating yourself up about it the next morning.
+You’ll also feel better knowing that you made some good choices.

 Here are 4 great tips for cutting calories while dining out.